Positive Impact (sustainable)

-The 10MW tower is designed to be as much an aesthetic renewable energy power plant as it is a habitable skyscraper.
-The tower creates energy through the three systems—a 5MW horizontal axis wind turbine, a 3MW concentrated solar power armature, and a 2MW solar updraft tower.
-By producing more than 10 times the amount of energy than its own demand load it is able to contribute significantly to the power load demand of the surrounding neighborhood.
+The 10MW tower is as much an aesthetic renewable energy power plant as it is a habitable skyscraper.
+The tower creates energy by way of three systems—a 5MW horizontal axis wind turbine, a 3MW concentrated solar power armature, and a 2MW solar updraft tower.
+By producing 10 times the amount of energy than its own demand load it is able to contribute significantly to the power demand of the surrounding neighborhood.

-The tower’s 130,000m2 (GFA) on fifty stories contain offices and/or residences while the 3-story podium will be given over to restaurants and retail establishments.
+The tower's 130,000m2 (GFA) on fifty stories contain offices residences while the 3-story podium is given over to restaurants and retail establishments.